SEO

 Published by abraham • July 3, 2025

-People tend to trust websites that show up higher in search results so improving your search rankings is a good way to build trust.
-Online stores can boost their internet presence by using the right SEO techniques making their product pages better for search engines, and keeping up with new trends.
-This approach helps bring in more shoppers and speeds up growth as time goes on.
+People tend to trust websites that show up higher in search results, so improving your search rankings is a good way to build trust.
+Online stores can boost their internet presence by using the right SEO techniques, making their product pages better for search engines and keeping up with new trends.
+This approach helps bring in more shoppers and speeds up growth over time.

-Search engine optimization for online stores helps them show up more in search results pages (SERPs).
-This approach enhances both the content and technical elements of your website.
-Your store ranks higher when customers look for products you offer.
+Search engine optimization helps online stores show up more frequently in search results pages (SERPs).
+This approach enhances both the content and technical elements of your site, as your store ranks higher when customers look for products you offer.

-The process includes several most important parts: keyword research, product page optimization, site structure improvements, technical updates, and content creation.
-These elements make your store more available to search engines like Google and Bing.
-E-commerce SEO differs slightly from traditional SEO.
-It primarily focuses on product discovery, shopping intent, and aims to boost conversions.
+This process includes several important parts: keyword research, product page optimization, site structure improvements, technical updates, and content creation, which increase visibility for search engines like Google and Bing.
+Ecommerce SEO differs slightly from traditional SEO as it primarily focuses on product discovery, shopping intent, and boosting conversions.

 Buying items online

-Google’s organic search drives 43% of e-commerce traffic.
-This shows the clear link between search visibility and sales potential.
-High search rankings attract visitors looking for your products, which leads to better quality traffic.
+Google’s organic search drives 43% of ecommerce traffic, showing the clear link between search visibility and sales potential.
+High search rankings attract visitors looking for your products, leading to higher quality traffic.

-• Building trust and credibility: People trust natural search results more than paid ads
+• It builds trust and credibility: People trust natural search results more than paid ads

-• Improving conversion potential: Organic search visitors show more interest and are more likely to buy
+• It improves conversion potential: Organic search visitors show more interest and are more likely to buy

-• Creating sustainable growth: Your optimized website keeps attracting traffic without constant spending, unlike paid ads
+• It creates sustainable growth: Your optimized store attracts traffic without constantly spending, unlike paid ads

 SEO helps stores overcome two big challenges: low customer traffic and poor sales conversions.
 The right keywords with proper buyer intent connect stores with shoppers at the perfect moment in their buying experience.

-Paid ads give quick visibility.
-SEO creates lasting value that grows over time.
-To name just one example, see this comparison for marketing strategy:
+Paid ads offer quick visibility, while SEO builds lasting value over time.
+Consider this comparison of marketing strategies:

-A $100,000 yearly digital marketing budget through SEO can generate $51,724 in revenue.
-PPC advertising only brings $23,275—this is a big deal as it means that SEO delivers double the revenue with equal investment.
+A $100,000 annual SEO budget can generate $51,724 in revenue, while PPC ads only bring in $23,275—this is a big deal, as it means that SEO delivers double the revenue with equal investment.

 SEO delivers at least 500% ROI (a 5:1 ratio) and breaks even around six months.
-Notwithstanding that, some industries see even better results—real estate businesses can reach 1,389% ROI over three years.
+Some industries see even better results—real estate businesses, for example, can reach 1,389% ROI over three years.

-The main difference lies in staying power.
-Paid ads stop working when you stop paying.
-SEO results continue long after implementation.
+The main difference lies in staying power—paid ads stop working when you stop paying, while SEO results continue long after implementation.
 SEO works like property you own, while paid ads are more like property you rent.

-Smart store owners who want long-term growth choose SEO as their affordable strategy.
-The best approach often involves mixing aspects of both methods.
-SEO helps to build sustainable traffic while paid ads can provide quick visibility during product launches, seasonal sales, or time-sensitive promotions.
+Smart store owners who want long-term growth choose SEO as their affordable strategy, while the best approach often involves mixing aspects of both methods.
+SEO helps build sustainable traffic while paid ads can provide quick visibility during product launches, seasonal sales, or time-sensitive promotions.

 Steps to Perform Keyword Research in Ecommerce